jonfk/tell/README.md

 ### Shell Integration

 The shell integration adds a `tellme` command that puts the generated command directly on your shell prompt.
-You can create an alias such as `alias t=tellme` for even shorter prompting.

 ```bash
 # This will generate a command and place it on your prompt